orthanc-mirrors/orthanc-book/Sphinx/source/users/docker.rst

-  images that are described on this page are always kept in sync with the latest releases of the Orthanc project, with a basic configuration system that is inherited from the Debian packages (i.e. manual edition of the configuration files).
+  images that are described on this page are always kept in sync with the latest releases of the Orthanc project, with a basic configuration system that is inherited from the Debian packages (i.e., manual edition of the configuration files).
+This is also where the new experimental features from `Sébastien Jodogne's research team at UCLouvain <https://orthanc.uclouvain.be/>`__ are initially released.
 These images are most useful to **software developers and researchers**.

 * Our commercial partner `Orthanc Team <https://orthanc.team/>`__ also `publishes separated Docker images